Unstructured-IO/pipeline-sec-filings/README.md

 ### Generating Python files from the pipeline notebooks

-The python module [section.py](/blob/main/prepline_sec_filings/api/section.py) contains the FASTApi code needed to serve the API.
-It's created with `make generate-api`, which derives the API from the notebook [pipeline-section.ipynb](/blob/main/pipeline-notebooks/pipeline-section.ipynb).
+The python module [section.py](/prepline_sec_filings/api/section.py) contains the FASTApi code needed to serve the API.
+It's created with `make generate-api`, which derives the API from the notebook [pipeline-section.ipynb](/pipeline-notebooks/pipeline-section.ipynb).

+You can run `pipeline-section.ipynb` from this [Colab notebook](https://colab.research.google.com/drive/12mx7QE0Zm4jGB-3yTa9UBRhAsHU0ZScJ).

 You can generate the FastAPI APIs from all [pipeline-notebooks/](/pipeline-notebooks) by running `make generate-api`.